boatkit-io/n2k/README.md

 Responsible for managing the interaction with the nmea gateway (or to replay a recording of message frames received from a gateway or other source).
 To support a new gateway create a new implementation that supports this interface definition.

-The endpoint puts new message frames onto a channel.
+The endpoint passes new message frames to the adapter through its input function.
 The data format is determined by the gateway or other source.

 ### Frame to Packet Adapter

-Responsible for generating a "packet" from frames received on its input channel, and putting complete packets onto its output channel.
+Responsible for generating a "packet" from frames received through its input function, and passes complete packets on through its output function.
 The packet is an intermediate format used by subsequent processors.

 This adapter can access a number of helper functions:
 - is the PGN known (defined in canboat)?